jjloomis/soundslides-basics/glossary.md

 ## JPG

 Compressed image file format.
-All images used in your Soundslides project must be JPG files.
+Images used in a Soundslides project must be JPG files.

 ## keeper-pics folder